jwergieluk/wergieluk-com/content/posts/arch-linux-on-honor-magicbook.md

 # Conclusion

-Setting Arch Linux with a non-standard window manager like i3 clearly requirest some effort and knowledge.
-I didn't hit any major roadblocks like missing hardward drivers.
-Most of this stuff is clearly described on the Arch wiki.
-I learned some interesting details abouth Xorg while working on this installation.
+Setting Arch Linux with a non-standard window manager like i3 clearly requires some effort and knowledge.
+I didn't hit any major roadblocks like missing hardware drivers.
+Most of necessary steps are clearly described on the Arch wiki.
+I learned some interesting details about Xorg while working on this installation.

 <!-- vim: set syntax=markdown: set spelllang=en_us: set spell: -->